UgCS Photogrammetry tool for UAV Land Survey Missions

 Video 2 Basics of the photogrammetry mission planning with UgCS

-The first step is to specify your drone survey area using the Photogrammetry tool: put visual cues on the underlying map or input exact coordinates of edges.
+The first step is to specify your drone survey area using the Photogrammetry tool.
+To do it, put visual cues on an underlying map or input exact coordinates of edges.
 The resulting survey area is marked with yellow boundaries (Figure 3).

 Figure 3 Setting survey area using UgCS Photogrammetry tool